wilsonpaulraj/YouTubeFeedTuner/README.md

 Once installed and enabled, you can access YouTube Enhancer Sidebar by clicking the icon on the right-most end of the youtube's navbar.
 The sidebar interface provides quick access to the following features:

 - **Smart Summarization**: Instantly generate AI-powered video summaries with a single click.
+- **Questions**: Ask questions about the video and receive context-aware answers.
 - **Notes**: Take, save, and export notes with timestamps.
-- **Chapters**: Auto-generate video chapters for easy navigation.
-- **Sponsor Detection**: Automatically detect and skip sponsored segments.

 ## Contributing